NREL/HIPSTER/Readme.md

 ## Extracting Ecoinvent
-Extract required ecoinvent database from the **ecoinvent3.x.7z** file and store in within a folder for running LiAISON-ReEDS in the next steps.
+Extract required ecoinvent database from the **ecoinvent3.x.7z** file and store in within a folder for running HIPSTER in the next steps.
 By default, the file is in the **ecoinvent.7z** file in */data/inputs/ecoinvent.*

-## Running LiAISON-ReEDS
+## Running HIPSTER

-LiAISON-ReEDS can be run through these following steps -
+HIPSTER can be run through these following steps -

  - Create a **conda environment** with the suitable packages on your machine.
  - In the */data* folder, edit the **configuration yaml file**.
 (Check step 2 *OR* step 3)
- - Make sure the **reeds data files and market updated reeds inventory** files are present in the */data/inputs/reeds_data/* folder. ( Will be updated later on integration of ReEDS-LiAISON-ReEDS framework and LiAISON-ReEDS)
+ - Make sure the **reeds data files and market updated reeds inventory** files are present in the */data/inputs/reeds_data/* folder. ( Will be updated later on integration of ReEDS-HIPSTER framework and HIPSTER)
  - Make sure the **emission_bridge, process_name_bridge, location_bridge** files located in the */data/inputs* folder are present and properly formatted.
  - Make sure the **foreground inventory** is present in the */data/inputs* folder and properly formatted.
  - Make sure the **ecoinvent folder** with the **ecoinvent files** are present in a specific directory.
- - Run **LiAISON-ReEDS** (check step 3).
+ - Run **HIPSTER** (check step 3).
  - Check results in in the */data/outputs* folder.

 ### Step 1:  Creation of brightway2 environment folder.